Regional Healthcare Providers and Partners

 How to Screen/Refer |

 Breast cancer screening is free-of-charge for women in Ontario.
 Women can contact any of the OBSP locations below for an appointment.
-A doctor referral is not required
+A doctor referral is not required for eligible women in the average-risk program.
+We encourage eligible participants to book online or contact one of the OBSP sites within the region to book an appointment.

 Click here for a list of OBSP locations throughout Erie St. Clair (Chatham-Kent, Sarnia-Lambton, Windsor-Essex).